awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-imagerecipe-additionalinstanceconfiguration.md

 ## Properties<a name="aws-properties-imagebuilder-imagerecipe-additionalinstanceconfiguration-properties"></a>

 `SystemsManagerAgent`  <a name="cfn-imagebuilder-imagerecipe-additionalinstanceconfiguration-systemsmanageragent"></a>
-Contains settings for the SSM agent on your build instance\.
+Contains settings for the Systems Manager agent on your build instance\.
 *Required*: No
 *Type*: [SystemsManagerAgent](aws-properties-imagebuilder-imagerecipe-systemsmanageragent.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `UserDataOverride`  <a name="cfn-imagebuilder-imagerecipe-additionalinstanceconfiguration-userdataoverride"></a>
 Use this property to provide commands or a command script to run when you launch your build instance\.
-The userDataOverride property replaces any commands that Image Builder might have added to ensure that SSM is installed on your Linux build instance\.
-If you override the user data, make sure that you add commands to install SSM, if it is not pre\-installed on your source image\.
+The userDataOverride property replaces any commands that Image Builder might have added to ensure that Systems Manager is installed on your Linux build instance\.
+If you override the user data, make sure that you add commands to install Systems Manager, if it is not pre\-installed on your source image\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`